zhoqiah/DFCC/README.md

-Text-Visual Contrastive Distillation Learning for Multimodal Fake News Detection
+A Self-Distillation Framework with Compositional Contrastive Learning for Multimodal Fake News Detection